Become a College Counselor – Education & Licensure Guide

 College counselors can also work in placement counseling, which helps students navigate the college selection, admissions, and readiness process.
 They sometimes travel to high schools to recruit prospective students or represent the school at career fairs or educational events.

-The term “college” itself is a broad term, which includes four-year colleges and universities, two-year colleges, technical and vocational schools, apprenticeships, and even military service.
+The term “college” itself is a broad term, including four-year colleges and universities, two-year colleges, technical and vocational schools, apprenticeships, and even military service.
 Advising on any sort of job training, whether it be a bachelor’s degree, master’s degree, PhD, or license or certificate, could be considered part of college counseling.
-In whichever role they play, a college counselor helps prospective students or current students through some of the most important decisions they will make with regards to their careers and future earning potential.
+In whichever role they play, a college counselor helps prospective students or current students through some of the most important decisions they will make regarding their careers and future earning potential.

-According to the Bureau of Labor Statistics (BLS May 2019), the average salary for college counselors (education, guidance, and career counselors) is $57,620.
+According to the Bureau of Labor Statistics (BLS May 2020), the average salary for college counselors (also known as education, guidance, and career counselors) is $58,120.
 The BLS (2020) predicts job growth of 8 percent for educational, guidance, and career counselors and advisors between 2019 and 2029.
 According to their data, colleges, universities, professional schools, and junior colleges will have the most employment opportunities within that decade.

 Discover how to become a college counselor, including guides to the typical education, professional licensure, and salaries in this growing career.